HL7-Canada/ca-baseline/input/pagecontent/StructureDefinition-profile-practitioner-intro.md

 **Must Support elements:**
 1. an identifier
 2. a practitioner name
-3. contact detail (e.g. a telephone number or an email address)

 ## Usage Note
 This Practitioner profile is intended for general use, e.g. to be included into a Bundle along with the Patient resource (Patient.generalPractitioner).